Igalia/wpewebkit.org/about/faq.md

 As of end of 2020 the facts are:

 1. [WPEWebKit upstream has support for WebRTC](https://blogs.gnome.org/tsaunier/2018/07/31/webkitgtk-and-wpe-gains-webrtc-support-back/), by relying on LibWebRTC.
-2. LibWebRTC is bundled as third-party library in WebKit's upstream repository
+2. LibWebRTC is bundled as third-party library in WebKit's upstream repository.
-3. The LibWebRTC backend doesn't support hardware-accelerated encoders and decoders
+3. The LibWebRTC backend doesn't support hardware-accelerated encoders and decoders.
 4. LibWebRTC bundles BoringSSL which is a fork of OpenSSL started while OpenSSL was still under the dual OpenSSL and SSLeay licences.

-Taking in account these facts, the WPEWebKit maintainers have decided to leave WebRTC support disabled in the default build configuration of the tarballs
+Taking in account these facts, the WPEWebKit maintainers have decided to leave WebRTC support disabled in the default build configuration of the official release tarballs because:
-because:

-- Bundling LibWebRTC in tarballs significantly increases the archive size
+- Bundling LibWebRTC in tarballs significantly increases the archive size.
-- The dependency on BoringSSL prevents LibWebRTC usage in non GPL applications and redistribution in binary form
+- The dependency on BoringSSL prevents LibWebRTC usage in non-GPL applications and redistribution in binary form.
 - The lack of hardware-accelerated support in LibWebRTC would incur a bad performance impact on the embedded platforms that WPE targets.